-Annual enrollment occurs once a year (usually in October) and is your chance to re-evaluate what benefits coverage you need in place to best support you and your family.
-Annual enrollment requires your active participation.
-During annual enrollment you can make changes to your benefit elections.
+During Annual Enrollment, held each fall, you can make changes to your benefit elections.
 The changes take effect the next January 1.
 If you have not enrolled in the Plan, you can do so during the annual enrollment period.
-In general, your elections remain in effect for future years unless you make a change, or you are notified by the Company of coverage changes.
+Elections made during annual enrollment remain in effect throughout the calendar year, unless you experience a qualifying life event or special enrollment event (see Qualifying Life Event and Special Enrollment for more information).
+In general, your elections remain in effect for future years unless you make a change or you are notified by the Company of coverage changes.